 Additionally, 40 percent of small business owners pay monthly maintenance fees to their banks, according to Seed's survey.
 However, there are free banking service options that many owners do not know about.

 "Sometimes it's as easy as calling the bank and asking them to remove the fee," said Merritt.
 "With an average monthly fee of $20 to $25 per month, business owners are unnecessarily shelling out hundreds of dollars per year.
 Avoid monthly maintenance fees and select a banking partner who offers transaction services like bill pay for free."

 5. Ordering the wrong checks

-In a surprisingly common error, new small businesses often print the wrong company name on checks, said Rozbruch.
-For example, they might use a "doing business as" (DBA) nameinstead of the entity's legal name.
+A surprisingly common error, said Rozbruch, is that many new small businesses print the wrong company name on checks.
+For example, they might use a "doing business as" (DBA) name instead of the entity's legal name.
 In some scenarios, using a DBA name on checks poses a problem, especially if the business accepts credit card payments online.
 This is because of the increase in online banking fraud.

-New entrepreneurs should also ask if the account package includes electronic check printing that's compatible with the business' accounting software.
-Rozbruch noted that some banks allow you to order checks that can be electronically printed, via programs like QuickBooks.
+New entrepreneurs should also check with their bank to see if the account package includes electronic check printing that's compatible with the business's accounting software.
+Rozbruch noted that some banks allow you to order checks that can be electronically printed via programs like QuickBooks.

 6. Not maintaining the minimum monthly balance

 Some business bank accounts offer monthly fee waivers if the account balance stays above a stated minimum every day of the month.
-Don't make the mistake of paying unnecessary bank fees by letting your balance fall below the minimum.
+Don't pay unnecessary bank fees by letting your balance fall below the minimum.
 Better yet, set a goal to keep slightly more than the minimum required in your account.